themattbook/sweets-bct/README.md

 You will be prompted to type in the characters you wish to convert.
 Once satisfied, press `ENTER` to see the results.

+**Note:** This application will not differentiate spacing.
+For example, typing "Rock on" will also include the space between Rock and on.
+A more accurate conversion would be "Rockon".

 ### Contributions
 You're free to distribute and modify this code and any improvements or suggestions are welcomed.
 You can contact me at themattbook@gmail.com